 Building the low carbon economy we all need means reducing greenhouse gas emissions across every aspect of our society.
 Improving the security of energy supplies demands the better utilisation of indigenous resources, the efficient use of all resources and increasing the capacity of low carbon and renewable resources.

-Our research will focus on the pre (fuel treatment for prevention), during (cleaner processes development) and post (clean-up and capture - emissions control) of energy production.
+Our internationally-leading research focuses on the pre (fuel treatment for optimum conversion), during (cleaner processes development) and post (clean-up and capture - emissions control) of energy production.